 Positive Impact Colorado works to reduce recidivism and increase public safety by helping people formerly incarcerated face and conquer the barriers to successfully returning to their families, to their communities and to society.
 We believe that strong and authentic faith-…Read more

-Positive Impact Colorado’s staff includes experienced and passionate activists & nonprofit leaders, case managers, trainers, and community mentors/Life Coaches who act as friend, encourager and community guide for program participants.
-Rosemary Lytle is Co-Founder & Executive Director.
-Ron Cousar, a…Read more
+Positive Impact Colorado’s staff includes experienced and passionate activists & nonprofit leaders, case managers, trainers, and Life Coaches who act as friend, encourager and community guide for program participants.
+Rosemary Lytle, Co-Founder & Executive Director Shirley Martinez, Chair of the…Read more

 What participants are saying: